Skip to Content

 This post may contain affiliate links.
-Please read my disclosure policy.
+Please read our disclosure policy.

-tofu, veggies, and rice are presented together on a single round plate.
+Tofu, veggies, and rice are presented together on a single round plate.

-We all love a classic sweet and sour chicken but have you ever had sweet and sour tofu?
-The sweet and tangy sauce coating the crispy tofu makes it so tasty that you won’t know it’s tofu – or I mean, I guess you will but you won’t miss the meat, that’s for sure!
-Also, you know how I feel about cooking tofu correctly and that’s probably the first step in trying tofu!
-I think this sweet and sour tofu is dinner-worthy and definitely take a step out of that comfort zone and make this!
+We all love a classic sweet and sour chicken, but have you ever had sweet and sour tofu?
+The sweet and tangy sauce coating the crispy tofu makes it so tasty that you won’t even know it’s tofu – or I mean, I guess you will, but you won’t miss the meat, that’s for sure!

-Why You’ll Love It
+Why You’ll Love Sweet and Sour Tofu

 • The homemade sweet and sour sauce!
-I’m sure you can guess what I’m going to say… But it’s so true.
-This homemade recipe is SO MUCH better than anything you could ever buy in a bottle!
+I’m sure you can guess what I’m going to say… but it’s so true.
+This homemade sweet and sour sauce recipe is SO MUCH better than anything you could ever buy in a bottle!
 The flavor is bold and the consistency is so thick and smooth.

-• Perfect for meatless Mondays.
+• Perfect for Meatless Mondays.
 Whether you’re a vegetarian or not, it’s nice to take a break from the same old carnivore routine with tofu recipes like this one.
 Plus, it’s got tons of protein and flavor so you’ll still leave the dinner table satisfied.

-the ingredients for sweet and sour tofu are placed on a white surface.
+The ingredients for sweet and sour tofu are placed on a white surface.

 Here’s the short list of ingredients you’ll need to make easy sweet and sour tofu.
 Make sure to scroll down to view the full recipe for exact measurements!